Skills & Diversity Council members

 Jobs and Skills

 To make sure that the UK is a world-leading digital economy that works for everyone, it is crucial that people have the digital skills needed for life and work.
-Rapid digitisation is creating surging demand for digital skills across the economy and the current domestic skills pipeline cannot keep up.
-Digitisation is also leading to rapid changes in the labour market that means some traditional roles are being displaced.
+Rapid digitalisation is creating surging demand for digital skills across the economy and the current domestic skills pipeline cannot keep up.
+Digitalisation is also leading to rapid changes in the labour market that means some traditional roles are being displaced.
 There is an urgent need to better match the demand and supply.

 Future of Work